 During April, 2020, a company affiliated with a shareholder advanced \$475,000 in cash to the supplier of test kits for their purchase.
-The amount due is recorded in shareholder advance.
+In May 2021, the company returned the test kits pursuant to its sales contract in full satisfaction of the \$475,000 previously advanced.

-Note 12.
+Note 10.
 Subsequent Events